dansackett/virtualenv-setup/README.md

-# Virtaulenv and Virtualenv Setup
+# Virtaulenv and Virtualenvwrapper Setup

 When starting a new Python project, it's best to keep your project dependencies isolated from your host and other potential projects.
 For Python, two of our